oszuidwest/zwfm-liquidsoap/README.md

 - `SILENCE_SWITCH_SECONDS`: Maximum silence duration in seconds (default: 15.0)
 - `AUDIO_VALID_SECONDS`: The minimum duration of continuous audio required for an input to be considered valid (default: 15.0)
+- `SILENCE_THRESHOLD`: Audio level in dB below which audio is considered silent (default: -40.0)

 ## Streaming to SRT Inputs